-- Our baseline position shows that we must respond to a deficit forecast in our Strategic Resource Zone from 2025 (this will be resolved by our demand management strategy). - We also consider the opportunity to make some 'strategic choices' to protect and, where possible, benefit customers and the environment. - The strategic choices have been developed principally in response to the views of customers, regulators and other stakeholders.
-They include: - Meeting ambitious government targets to halve the level of leakage and reduce the use of water to 110 litres per person per day by 2050; - Improving levels of service for the frequency of water use restrictions and drought permits; and - \circ Supporting national and regional water resources needs through water transfers.
+• Our baseline position shows that we must respond to a deficit forecast in our Strategic Resource Zone from 2025 (this will be resolved by our demand management strategy).

+- We also consider the opportunity to make some strategic choices to protect and, where possible, benefit customers and the environment. - The strategic choices have been developed principally in response to the views of customers, regulators and other stakeholders.
+They include: - Meeting ambitious government targets to halve the level of leakage and reduce the use of water to 110 litres per person per day by 2050, as well as interim targets for demand and leakage reduction; - Improving levels of service for the frequency of water use restrictions and drought permits; and - Supporting national and regional water resources needs through water transfers.

 In this Water Resources Management Plan, we have forecast available supply and future demand for the 25-year period to 2050 and beyond.
 Our analysis has demonstrated that we have a supply-demand surplus for all years across our planning period for Barepot, Carlisle and North Eden Resource Zones, however our final plan must meet a deficit identified in our Strategic Resource Zone from 2025 onwards.
-Beyond the supply-demand balance we have also taken the opportunity to consider a number of 'strategic choices' in order to help protect and, where possible, benefit customers and the environment.
+Beyond the supply-demand balance we have also taken the opportunity to consider several 'strategic choices' to help protect and, where possible, benefit customers and the environment.
 The strategic choices are related to: